-Jenny C. Yeh has served on our Board of Directors since January 2021, and has been our Vice President and General Counsel since December 2018.
+Jenny C. Yeh has served on our Board of Directors since January 2021, and has served as our General Counsel since December 2018, including as Senior Vice President since February 2024 and as Vice President from December 2018 to February 2024.
 Prior to joining us, she served as Senior Vice President and General Counsel from November 2017 to December 2018, and as Vice President and General Counsel from October 2015 to November 2017, of Sphere 3D Corp., an information technology company.
-From September 2011 to March 2015, Ms. Yeh served as Executive Counsel, Transactions and Finance, at General Electric Company, a global power, renewable energy, aviation, healthcare and finance company, where she was a senior legal advisor to GE Corporate business development group, supporting global corporate strategy and transactions across all GE industrial businesses worldwide.
+From September 2011 to March 2015, Ms. Yeh served as Executive Counsel, Transactions and Finance, at General Electric Company, a global power, renewable energy, aerospace and healthcare company, where she was a senior legal advisor to GE Corporate business development group, supporting global corporate strategy and transactions across all GE industrial businesses worldwide.
 From 2007 to 2011, Ms. Yeh was a corporate partner at Baker & McKenzie LLP, where she advised clients in general corporate and securities matters, with a specialization in complex cross-border transactions.
 Ms. Yeh holds a Juris Doctorate from Georgetown University Law Center, and Bachelor of Arts degrees from the University of California at Berkeley.